-- The first telephone exchange is opened in Jersey by the National Telephone Company.
+- First of all, the first telephone exchange is opened in Jersey by the National Telephone Company.

-- There is one telephone for every 49 people in the island.
+- There is already one telephone for every 49 people in the island.

 - The Jersey exchange network is taken over by the British Post Office.

-- The exchange is bought by the States of Jersey and named the States Telephone Committee.
-There are 14 mechanical Magneto exchanges and many miles of overhead lines servicing 1,500 customers.
+- Exchange is bought by the States of Jersey and named the States Telephone Committee.
+Also, there are 14 mechanical Magneto exchanges and many miles of overhead lines servicing 1,500 customers.

-- The first Central Battery exchange is built in Minden Place.
+- Consequently, the first Central Battery exchange is built in Minden Place.

-- The first link with the UK telephone network is established using part of a pre First World War German transatlantic cable which had been diverted in 1914 when it provided a telegraph link.
+- The first link with the UK telephone network is established using part of a pre First World War German transatlantic cable because it had been diverted in 1914 when it provided a telegraph link.

-- During the occupation of the Channel Islands all communications with the outside world are stopped.
-The German army take over many of the lines and cables but the civilian exchanges are allowed to continue to operate.
+- During the occupation of the Channel Islands all communications with the outside world are consequently, stopped.
+Hence, the German army take over many of the lines and cables but the civilian exchanges are allowed to continue to operate.

-- One local technician is permanently assigned to the German army but the rest of the staff are allowed to pursue their normal work maintaining the local telephone system.
-A reasonable standard of service is maintained for much of this time, however, towards the end, the electricity power supply is restricted meaning that the Battery exchanges have to close.
+- One local technician is permanently assigned to the German army.
+However, the rest of the staff are allowed to pursue their normal work maintaining the local telephone system.
+Therefore, a reasonable standard of service is maintained for much of this time, however, towards the end, the electricity power supply is restricted meaning that the Battery exchanges have to close.

 - During the occupation the number of connected customers falls by 2,000 due to residents leaving the islands and the occupation forces requisitioning lines.

-- The number of customers increases to nearly 10,000 which results in an average of 130,000 local calls per week.
+- The number of customers increases to almost 10,000 which results in an average of 130,000 local calls per week.

 - A process of modernisation takes place to replace the Magneto exchanges in the country areas with Central Battery Exchanges.

-- A new Trunk Exchange is opened at Minden Place which provides 18 circuits to and from London, 22 circuits to and from Bristol, 8 to Guernsey and 2 to Rennes in France.
+- The new Trunk Exchange is opened at Minden Place, therefore providing 18 circuits to and from London, 22 circuits to and from Bristol, 8 to Guernsey and 2 to Rennes in France.

-- Subscriber Trunk Dialling (STD) is introduced which means most UK calls can now be dialled directly instead of going through the operator.
+- Subscriber Trunk Dialling (STD) is introduced, because of this almost all UK calls can now be dialled directly instead of going through the operator.

 - Automatic exchanges are commissioned at the East and North of the island.
-These are the Crossbar type and enable tone dialling which leads to the introduction of telephones with keypads instead of a dial.
+These are the Crossbar type and, above all, enable tone dialling which leads to the introduction of telephones with keypads instead of a dial.

 - Many new services are introduced throughout the 80’s.
-The most significant being the introduction of System X Digital Exchanges island wide.
-This computer controlled system has been developed for BT and has the advantage of allowing Jersey to be completely compatible with the UK network.
-Microwave links are put in place between Jersey and both the UK and France to ensure that communications links can be maintained in the unlikely event of a breakdown of the main cable.
+Probably, the most significant being the introduction of System X Digital Exchanges island wide.
+This computer controlled system was consequently developed for BT and has the advantage of allowing Jersey to be completely compatible with the UK network.
+Microwave links are put in place between Jersey and the UK and France so that communications links can be maintained in the unlikely event of a breakdown of the main cable.

 - The 60,000th telephone is connected.

-- Jersey Telecom’s first analogue mobile network service is introduced in collaboration with Cellnet UK.
-Over 3,000 customers are using the service before JT introduce it’s own digital GSM network at the end of 1994.
+- Jersey Telecom’s first analogue mobile network service is introduced due to a collaboration with Cellnet UK.
+Most noteworthy, over 3,000 customers are using the service before JT introduce it’s own digital GSM network at the end of 1994.

-- The first fibre optic cable between Guernsey and England is introduced.
+- The first fibre optic cable between Guernsey and England is finally introduced.

 - Jersey Telecom announces the launch of Wave Telecom, a wholly owned subsidiary operating as a new telecoms provider in Guernsey.

 - On 1st January 2003 the Telecommunications (Jersey) Law 2002 comes into force in its entirety.
-On that date, the operational activities of the Telecommunications Board were incorporated and Jersey Telecom Limited commenced business under an entirely different regulatory regime.
+Also on that date, the operational activities of the Telecommunications Board were incorporated and Jersey Telecom Limited commenced business under an entirely different regulatory regime.

-- The Jersey Competition Regulatory Authority is now responsible, through its licensing activities, for ensuring that both current and prospective demands for telecommunications services are provided.
+- The Jersey Competition Regulatory Authority is now even more responsible, through its licensing activities, for ensuring that both current and prospective demands for telecommunications services are provided.

 - Jersey Telecom opens a world-class data centre.

-- The JT shop in Jersey moves to 18 Queen Street on the high street and announce a two year sponsorship of Jersey Live Music Festival.
+- The JT shop in Jersey moves to 18 Queen Street on the high street and also announces a two year sponsorship of Jersey Live Music Festival.

-- The JCRA require all operators to put in place Mobile Number Portability.
+- JCRA require all operators to put in place Mobile Number Portability.

-- The Jersey Telecom Group announces plans for a new £7m submarine fibre optic cable that will connect the Channel Islands’ telecommunications infrastructure to global networks.
+- The Jersey Telecom Group announces plans for a new £7m submarine fibre optic cable that is due to connect the Channel Islands’ telecommunications infrastructure to global networks.

-- Jersey Telecom quadruple the speed of its standard broadband service to a new standard download speed of 2Mb.
+- Jersey Telecoms therefore, quadruple the speed of its standard broadband service to a new standard download speed of 2Mb.

-- JT start a new 8M/bits Broadband trial and gains a new chairman.
+- JT start a new 8M/bits Broadband trial and also gains a new chairman.

-- Jersey Telecom complete acquisition of rival operator Newtel Guernsey and announce eKit.com acquisition.
+- Jersey Telecom complete acquisition of rival operator Newtel Guernsey and also announce eKit.com acquisition.